Gen:Lock

-Gen:Lock (stylized as gen:LOCK) is an American animation computer-animated science fiction streaming television series created by Gray Haddock and produced by Rooster Teeth.
+Gen:Lock (stylized as gen:LOCK) is an American animated science fiction television series created by Gray Haddock and produced by Rooster Teeth.
 It is set in a dystopian future Earth where an international coalition known as The Polity fights a hostile, autocratic invading force known as The Union.
 The show follows the gen:LOCK program and its members, who participate in the development and testing of an experimental technology which allows for individuals with unique mental make ups to have their minds uploaded to giant suits of mecha armor called "Holons".